Parking Lot Update

 • We believe in creating a culture that values and respects differences, and recognize that identities take many forms, including, but not limited to, race, ethnicity, gender, sexual orientation, age, ability, and cultural background.

-• We work to ensure that everyone has opportunities to participate in our programs, activities, and events particularly people in rural and underserved communities of North Carolina and beyond.
+• We work to ensure that everyone has opportunities to participate in our programs, activities, and events, particularly people in rural and underserved communities of North Carolina and beyond.

 We believe that everyone should be able to easily navigate our facilities and enjoy our programming.
 That’s why we are committed to making our experiences accessible and inclusive for all visitors.

 • Onsite accessibility: We work to provide clear and intuitive wayfinding that considers the needs of all visitors, including those with visual, auditory, or mobility differences.
+For events like Science for All: A Sensory-Friendly Science Night, this can include a social narrative document to help guests navigate the building and know what to expect.

 • Amplifying underrepresented voices: We are dedicated to offering programming and exhibits in multiple languages, as well as culture-specific initiatives that celebrate and honor the diverse histories, voices, and perspectives that make up our community.
 One such initiative is our Hidden No More program.